adelinewang679/CMCV_FA18/documents/design-journey.md

 - Task #4
   - **Task Description** (What was the task for this user?)
-    - How did the team do in the most recent season?
+    - Look for how the team did on the last season.
   - **How did the user do?
 Did that meet your expectation?**
     - User went to the about page right away and immediately found it in the paragraph
     - User exceeded expectations